Mercedes-Benz S-CLASS SEDAN 2023 Purpose and Function of Restraint System User Manual

 Information on how the restraint system works

-Factors that can be seen and measured only after a collision has occurred cannot play a decisive role in air bag deployment.
-Nor do they provide an indication of air bag deployment.
+How the restraint system functions depends on the severity of the impact detected and the apparent type of accident.
+For more information about types of accidents, see “Overview of deployment situations”.
+The activation thresholds for the components of the restraint system are determined based on the evaluation of the sensor values measured at various points in the vehicle.
+This process is preemptive.
+The triggering/deployment of the components of the restraint system must take place in good time at the start of the collision.
+Factors that can be seen and measured only after a collision has occurred cannot play a decisive role in airbag deployment.
+Nor do they indicate airbag deployment.
 The vehicle may be deformed significantly without an airbag being deployed.
 This is the case if only parts that are relatively easily deformed are affected and the rate of vehicle deceleration is not high.
 Conversely, an airbag may be deployed even though the vehicle suffers only minor deformation.
 If very rigid vehicle parts such as longitudinal members are hit, this may result in sufficiently high levels of vehicle deceleration.
+Depending on the apparent type of accident and the detected deployment situation, Emergency Tensioning Devices and/or airbags supplement the protection offered by a correctly worn seat belt.
+When enabled, an airbag can provide additional protection for the respective vehicle occupant.
+Potential protection provided by each airbag:

-- Knee bag: thigh, knee and lower leg
+• Knee bag: thigh, knee and lower leg

-- Driver’s air bag, front passenger air bag: head and ribcage
+• Driver’s airbag, front passenger airbag: head and ribcage

-- Window curtain air bag: head
+• Window curtain airbag: head

-- Side impact air bag: ribcage, also pelvis for front seat occupants
+• Side impact air bag: ribcage, also pelvis for front seat occupants

-However, no system available today can completely eliminate injuries and fatalities in every accident situation.
-In particular, the seat belt and air bag generally do not protect against objects penetrating the vehicle from the outside.
-It is also not possible to completely rule out the risk of injury caused by the air bag deploying.
+However, no system available today can eliminate injuries and fatalities in every accident situation.
+In particular, the seat belt and airbag generally do not protect against objects penetrating the vehicle from the outside.
+It is also not possible to completely rule out the risk of injury caused by the airbag deploying.
 Mercedes Benz recommends that you have the vehicle towed to a qualified specialist workshop after an accident.
-Take this into account, particularly if a Emergency Tensioning Device is triggered or an air bag deployed.
+Take this into account, particularly if an Emergency Tensioning Device is triggered or an airbag is deployed.
+If the Emergency Tensioning Devices are triggered or an airbag is deployed, you will hear a bang and a small amount of powder may also be released:

-- The bang will not generally affect your hearing.
+• The bang will not generally affect your hearing.

-- Airbags and pyrotechnic Emergency Tensioning Devices contain perchlorate material, which may require special handling or environmental protection measures.
+• Airbags and pyrotechnic Emergency Tensioning Devices contain perchlorate material, which may require special handling or environmental protection measures.
 National guidelines regarding waste disposal must be observed.
 In California, see https://dtsc.ca.gov/.

-- Using the search function, you will find information on perchlorate,
+• Using the search function, you will find information on perchlorate,

 for example.